skodaconnect/homeassistant-skodaconnect/README.md

 - device tracker - entity is set to 'not_home' when car is moving
 - trigger data refresh - this will trigger a wake up call so the car sends new data

-This release adds beta functionality for the following functions:
+### What is working, Skoda native API (Enyaq iV so far)
+- Charging plug connected
+- Charging plug locked
+- Charger connected (external power)
-- Config flow
+- Battery level
-- Departure timers (switch and service call)
-- Set charge minimum limit
-- Set departure timer schedule

-This release adds beta functionality for newer EV's such as Enyaq iV.
-Supported sensors:
+- Charging power (Watts)
+- Charging rate (km per hour)
+- Charging time left (hours:minute)
 - Electric range
-- Battery level
-- Plug connected
+- Charging (switch with status)
+- Charger maximum current (1-16 tested OK for Superb iV, instead of being limited to max/reduced)

+### Under development and BETA functionality (may be buggy)
+- Config flow (import yaml config not working yet)
+- Automatic discovery of enabled functions.
+- Departure timers (switch on/off and service call to set parameters)
-- Plug locked
+- SmartLink:
-- Charger connected (external power)

-This release adds beta functionality for SmartLink cars.
-Supported sensors:
 	- Fuel level
 	- Odometer
 	- Service inspection distance
 	- Service inspection time
 	- Oil service distance
 	- Oil service time
+- Skoda Enyaq iV:
+	- Start/stop charging (switch)
+	- Set charger max current (service call)
+	- Set charge limit (service call)

 ### What is NOT working
 - Switches doesn't immediately update "request results" and "request_in_progress".
-Long running requests will not show up until next scan interval.
+Long running requests will not show up until completed which might take up to 3-5 minutes.

-### under development
-- Automatic discovery of enabled functions.
-- Functionality for setting departure timers
-- Charging functions for newer cars (Enyaq iV)
+- Config flow convert from yaml config

 ### Breaking changes
 - Combustion heater/ventilation is now named parking heater so it's not mixed up with aux heater for PHEV